phamcongthuy/challenge/index.markdown

 <img src="/assets/images/numbers.png" alt="$1 million in grants.
 5 organizations. $200,000 over two years" />
 -->

-## Join us to harness our region’s civic activism for a better Los Angeles.

 LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.
 With the support of 30,000 Angelenos, we’ve outlined an [aspirational vision](https://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432) centered on [five goals](https://la2050.org/goals) and [60+ metrics](https://www.la2050.org/metrics) tracked over time to evaluate how Los Angeles is faring.
 We've supported [](https://www.la2050.org/grantees) [42 great projects](https://www.la2050.org/grantees) to shape a better LA via the My LA2050 Grants Challenge.